 - My favourite way to enjoy Christmas cake is as a plain fruit cake topped with cheese.
 Wensleydale or Cheshire are perfect for pairing with this rich fruit cake.

-- If you are feeling more ambitious you could decorate your cake with marzipan and royal icing.
+- Decorate your cake with marzipan and royal icing.
 Heat a small amount of apricot jam in a saucepan to dab the cake to help the marzipan stay in place.
 Roll out a layer of marzipan and cover the cake.
 Roll out the royal icing.
 Add further dabs of jam to the marzipan and lay the icing over the marzipan.
 You could cover the whole cake with marzipan and icing or just the top.

 Tips